rexshijaku/Lotor/README.md

 <br>Additional information about Lotor/lotor_input folder you can find in Globals/Configs.cs commented lines.</b>

-Lotor was used to test our proposed methods in a scientific paper published as: "Model-based prediction of the size, the language and the quality of the web domains" and it produced highly accurate results in determining and classifying Albanian and non-Albanian domains.
+Lotor was used to test our proposed methods in a scientific paper published as: <i>"Model-based prediction of the size, the language and the quality of the web domains"</i> and it produced highly accurate results in determining and classifying Albanian and non-Albanian domains.

 This project can be generalized into more than one language.